Synopsys, Inc. Securities Fraud Class Action Result of Financial Issues and +34% Stock Decline - Investors may Contact Lewis Kahn, Esq, @ KSF

-NEW YORK and NEW ORLEANS, Nov.
-25, 2025 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors with substantial losses that they have until December 30, 2025 to file lead plaintiff applications in a securities class action lawsuit against Synopsys, Inc. (“Synopsys” or the “Company”) (NasdaqGS: SNPS), if they purchased or otherwise acquired the Company’s securities between December 4, 2024 and September 9, 2025, inclusive (the “Class Period”).
-This action is pending in the United States District Court for the Northern District of California.
+NEW YORK and NEW ORLEANS, Dec.
+02, 2025 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors with substantial losses that they have until December 30, 2025 to file lead plaintiff applications in securities class action lawsuits against Synopsys, Inc. (“Synopsys” or the “Company”) (NasdaqGS: SNPS), if they purchased or otherwise acquired the Company’s securities between December 4, 2024 and September 9, 2025, inclusive (the “Class Period”) and/or purchased or otherwise acquired Synopsys common stock in exchange for their shares of Ansys, Inc. (“Ansys”) common stock in the acquisition of Ansys.
+These actions are pending in the United States District Court for the Northern District of California

 What You May Do